Summary: in this tutorial, you will learn how to use the SQL SELECT

 The SELECT *

-The select * returns data from all columns of a table.
-Often, the application doesn’t need data from all the columns but one or some columns.
+- The select * returns data from all columns of a table.
+The application often needs data from one or some columns, not all the columns.

-To select data from specific columns, you can specify the column list after the SELECT
+To retrieve data from specific columns of a table, you can specify the column list in the SELECT

 table: